 Modification of Updates.
 Rejection or amendment of an update by the mariner shall be achieved by the manual update method.
-The questionable update should be noted as an anomaly in the Log File (see clause C-23.3.2(h)).
+The questionable update should be noted as an anomaly in the Log File (see clause C-22.3.2(h)).

 Formatted Non-integrated Updates, for example a temporary military exercise area, will be processed as manual updates.

+ECDIS Update Status Report.
+It should be possible for the user to inspect and demonstrate the up to date status of all datasets held within the ECDIS against a complete list supplied by a service provider.
+Details of the required update status reports for both electronic chart and nautical publications datasets are given in Appendix C-3

 Manual Update